Mary Robinson (poet): Early life

-Robinson was born in Bristol, England to Nicholas Darby, a naval captain, and her wife Hester (née Vanacott) who had married at Donyatt, Somerset, in 1749, and was baptised 'Polle(y)' ("Spelt 'Polle' in the official register and 'Polly' in the Bishop's Transcript") at St Augustine's Church, Bristol, 19 July 1758, the entry noting that she was born 27 November 1756.
+Robinson was born in Bristol, England to Nicholas Darby, a naval captain, and his wife Hester (née Vanacott) who had married at Donyatt, Somerset, in 1749, and was baptised 'Polle(y)' (spelt 'Polle' in the official register and 'Polly' in the Bishop's Transcript) at St Augustine's Church, Bristol, 19 July 1758, the entry noting that she was born on 27 November 1756.
 In her memoirs, Robinson gives her birth in 1758, but the year 1757 seems more likely according to recently published research (see appendix to Byrne, 2005).
+Robinson attended a school in Bristol run by the social reformer Hannah More.
+More brought her students, including Robinson, to see King Lear.
 Her father deserted her mother and took a mistress when Robinson was still a child.
 The family hoped for a reconciliation, but Captain Darby made it clear that this was not going to happen.
-Without the support of her husband, Hester Darby supported herself and the five children born of the marriage by starting a school for young girls in Little Chelsea, London, (where Robinson taught by her 14th birthday).
+Without the support of her husband, Hester Darby supported herself and the five children born of the marriage by starting a school for young girls in Little Chelsea, London (where Robinson taught by her 14th birthday).
 However, during one of his brief returns to the family, Captain Darby had the school closed (which he was entitled to do by English law).
-Darby died in the Russian naval service in 1785.
-Robinson, who at one point attended a school run by the social reformer Hannah More, came to the attention of actor David Garrick.
+Captain Darby died in the Russian naval service in 1785.
+When Robinson was 15 years old, Samuel Cox, a solicitor, told the famed actor David Garrick about Robinson and brought her to Garrick's home in the Adelphi.
+Garrick was profoundly impressed with Robinson.
+He was especially enchanted by her voice, remarking that it bore a resemblance to the much-admired Susannah Cibber.
+Garrick had just retired but decided to tutor Robinson in acting.
+Robinson noted, "My tutor [David Garrick] was the most sanguine in his expectations of my success, and every rehearsal seemed to strengthen his flattering opinion...
+He would sometimes dance a minuet with me, sometimes request me to sing the favourite ballads of the day."